kubevirt/kubevirt.github.io/_posts/2020-04-29-KubeVirt-Security-Fundamentals.md

 3. Inter-component network communication **must be secured by TLS with mutual peer authentication.**

-Let’s take a look at what each of these guidelines mean for us practically when it comes to KubeVirt’s design.
+Let’s take a look at what each of these guidelines mean for us practically when it comes to KubeVirt's design.

 ## The Principle of Least Privilege